 Based on the information collected and reported within this study, sufficient evidence has been presented for the successful introduction and absorption of the subject proposal within the Hardeeville PMA.
-Positive factors include exceptionally strong demographic trends, relatively high occupancy rates throughout the PMA (averaging 97.5 percent occupied overall), an extremely strong affordable rental market (seven LIHTC properties averaged 99.7 percent occupied), and a positive statistical demand estimate.
-Also considering the subject property's affordable proposed rental structure in relation to other LIHTC units, numerous amenities and features, and location within a growing community, support can be demonstrated for the introduction of a newly constructed rental alternative targeting low-income family households.
+Positive factors include exceptionally strong demographic trends (especially among the senior cohort), relatively high occupancy rates throughout the PMA (averaging 97.5 percent occupied overall), an extremely strong affordable rental market (seven LIHTC properties averaged 99.7 percent occupied), and a positive statistical demand estimate.
+Also considering the lack of any affordable housing targeted specifically for seniors, the subject property's affordable proposed rental structure in relation to other LIHTC units, numerous amenities and features, and location within a growing region, support can clearly be demonstrated for the introduction of a newly constructed rental alternative targeting low-income senior households.
 As such, the proposed facility should maintain at least a 93 percent occupancy rate into the foreseeable future with no long-term adverse effects on existing local rental facilities - either affordable or market rate.
 Assuming the subject proposal is developed as described within this analysis, Shaw Research & Consulting can provide a positive recommendation for the proposed development with no reservations or conditions.